MathEDU: Feedback Generation on Problem-Solving Processes for Mathematical Learning Support: Dataset construction

 After collecting the students' problem-solving results, we proceeded to label detailed grading information for each answer.
 We invited three experts in mathematics education to serve as teachers for grading and reviewing student responses.
 The three invited mathematics experts annotated the specific steps where errors occurred and providing explanations to clarify the reasons for these mistakes.
 They also categorized the errors based on these annotated steps.
 Inspired by~\citet{wijaya2014difficulties}, We define three categories.
 The error categories include ``Wrong Mathematical Operation/Concept'', ``Calculation Error'' and ``Incomplete Answer''.
 Additionally, to address instances where students either made careless mistakes or were completely unable to answer a question, we introduced two additional error categories: ``Careless Error'' and ``Lack of Necessary Mathematical Concepts''.\footnote{Descriptions and examples of these error categories are provided in Appendix~\ref{sec:Error Type Examples}.}

 Each student's answer was annotated by three experts.
 In addition to labeling the types of errors and incorrect problem-solving steps, experts provided suggestions for students, including explanations for students' mistakes and suggestions for correcting them.
-The questions are reviewed and removed erroneous ones that led to unrecognizable problem-solving processes, resulting in a dataset of 4,048 real student answers.
-To assess the quality of the annotations, we calculated the inter-rater agreement for error category annotations, using Krippendorff's Alpha.
+The questions are reviewed and removed erroneous ones that led to unrecognizable problem-solving processes, resulting in a dataset of 4,048 real student answers.\footnote{During the annotation process, we also asked the experts to flag any cases where the predefined categories did not fit the observed errors.
+But no such cases were reported.} We measured the inter-rater agreement for error category annotations, using Krippendorff's Alpha.
 The result was 0.7818, indicating a substantial level of agreement among the experts in their annotations.
 When a disagreement occurs, we follow the majority rule to determine the final annotation.
 In cases where a majority decision could not be reached, the instance was revisited by the three experts to reach a final consensus.
-Finally, authors with expertise in mathematics education reviewed and refined the labeled data to ensure quality.
-As a result, our dataset includes 3,050 correct answers and 998 incorrect ones.
+Finally, we reviewed and refined the labeled data to ensure quality.
+As a result, our dataset includes 3,050 correct answers and 998 incorrect ones.\footnote{The student-solution annotation process took about two months, and the expert annotation took approximately one and a half months.}

-\section{Data Analysis}
+\subsection{Data Analysis}